dadamvince/dadamvince.github.io/_pages/samnet.md

 nav: true
 nav_order: 4
 ---
-In this initiative, I am part of a small team supervised by Prof Nicola Viegi, Head of the Department of Economics and South African Reserve Bank Chair in Monetary Economics at the University of Pretoria.
-The South African Modelling Network (SAMNet) goal is to stay in touch with developments in the macroeconomic scene at the global level.
-The idea is to pool resources in order to connect national policy and academic research with global trends.
+In this initiative with Prof Nicola Viegi, Head of the Department of Economics and South African Reserve Bank Chair in Monetary Economics at the University of Pretoria, we are a small team that created and manages the South African Modelling Network (SAMNet).
+SAMNet is a platform that promotes the development and sharing of modelling and forecasting tools for the South African economy.
+The goal is to stay in touch with recent developments in the macroeconomic scene at the global level.
+This is achieved by pooling resources in order to connect national policymakers and academic researchers with global trends.

 SAMNet is founded on three main pillars: